boldsuck/haveno-reto-docs/docs/haveno-ui/DirectBindTor.md

 There is a script that uses Haveno with DirectBindTor (currently pull request)

 [Script to create appvm to run Haveno on qubes](https://github.com/haveno-dex/haveno/pull/1583)

+## Every OS

+Backup your Tor Hidden (Onion) Service Private Key

+!!! remember "Reminder"
+    You may backup the onion service key.
+This is necessary in order to restore it on another machine, after HDD/SSD failure, etc. to recover or reuse your Haveno ID.

+Root permission is required to access it ('su -' or sudo)

+`cp /var/lib/tor/hidden_service/hs_ed25519_secret_key /home/user/hs_ed25519_secret_key`

+Although only the private key is needed to restore a HiddenService, I prefer to back up the entire HiddenService folder:
+`cp -r /var/lib/tor/hidden_service/ /home/user/hidden_service/`

+Then save the key or folder in a secure location.
+Best together with your Haveno wallet seed and backup.